geeknik/my-awesome-stars/topics.md

 ## web

+- [Tracardi/tracardi](https://github.com/Tracardi/tracardi) - TRACARDI is a new HOME for your customer data.
+TRACARDI is an Composable API-first solution for any company that need inexpensive CDP to intergrate with.
 - [outpoot/vyntr](https://github.com/outpoot/vyntr) - Independent search engine.
 Includes web crawling, search indexing, dictionary API, and more. https://vyntr.com
 - [rust-ammonia/ammonia](https://github.com/rust-ammonia/ammonia) - Repair and secure untrusted HTML
 - [arthaud/git-dumper](https://github.com/arthaud/git-dumper) - A tool to dump a git repository from a website
 - [yunekit/jexus](https://github.com/yunekit/jexus) - Jexus is a high-performance web server and reverse proxy server that works on Linux, and it is also a high-quality container for self-hosted web applications such as asp.net core, tomcat, golang web,
 - [eythaann/Seelen-UI](https://github.com/eythaann/Seelen-UI) - The Fully Customizable Desktop Environment for Windows 10/11.
 - [owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration
-- [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Deploy high-performance AI models and inference pipelines on FastAPI with built-in batching, streaming and more.
+- [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - The easiest way to deploy agents, models, RAG, pipelines and more.
+No MLOps.
+No YAML.
 - [servo/servo](https://github.com/servo/servo) - Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.
 - [reflex-dev/reflex](https://github.com/reflex-dev/reflex) - 🕸️ Web apps in pure Python 🐍
 - [amplication/amplication](https://github.com/amplication/amplication) - Amplication brings order to the chaos of large-scale software development by creating Golden Paths for developers - streamlined workflows that drive consistency, enable high-quality code practices, si